emulk/Kassandra/README.md

 A chatbot , writen in React js, who understand the natural language.

-### RiveScript
-This bot is using the riverscript library

-RiveScript is a simple scripting language for chatbots with a friendly, easy to learn syntax.

 ### Demo

 Follow the link to see the demo of Kassandra in action: